 Are you new to the HDP or PPO plan?
-Transition of care is a service that enables new enrollees to receive time-limited care for specific medical conditions from an out-of-network doctor but at the in-network benefit level.
+Transition of care is a service that enables new enrollees to receive time-limited care for specific medical conditions from an out-of-network doctor but at the network benefit level.
 Complete Sections 1 and 2 of the Application for Transition of Care form (available at pebcinfo.com or from your Human Resources department).
-Ask your doctor to complete Section 3 and forward to UnitedHealthcare no later than 30 days after your benefits become effective.
+Ask your doctor to complete Section 3 and forward to

+UnitedHealthcare no later than 30 days after your benefits become effective.
 Transition benefits may apply if you are in your second or third trimester of pregnancy, a high-risk pregnancy, in nonsurgical treatment (radiation, chemotherapy) for cancer, treatment for symptomatic AIDS, treatment for severe or end-stage kidney disease, or if you are on the waiting list for or recently underwent a bone marrow or organ transplant.

-The UnitedHealth Premium[®] designation program is a resource for informational purposes only.
-Designations are displayed in UnitedHealthcare online physician directories at myuhc.com[®].
+The UnitedHealth Premium® designation program is a resource for informational purposes only.
+Designations are displayed in UnitedHealthcare online physician directories at myuhc.com®.
 You should always visit myuhc.com for the most current information.
 Premium designations are a guide to choosing a physician and may be used as one of many factors you consider when choosing a physician.
 If you already have a physician, you may also wish to confer with him or her for advice on selecting other physicians.
 Physician evaluations have a risk of error and should not be the sole basis for selecting a physician.
 Please visit myuhc.com for detailed program information and methodologies.

-Get mental health support.
+Get mental health support

 Sometimes the challenges you face can feel like too much to handle.
 Your benefits include behavioral health support provided by United Behavioral Health.
-From everyday challenges to more serious issues, you can receive confidential help for:
+If you or someone in your family is struggling with a situation that is having a negative impact on your mental health, don't go it alone.
+You have access to resources that can help, including ways to connect with mental health support from the comfort of home.
+From everyday challenges to more serious issues, you can receive confidential help.